Sjord/Sjord.github.io/_posts/2020-09-22-iot-security-regulation.md

 The regulations need to be fairly simple.
 The goal is to eliminate the low-hanging fruit, such as default passwords, to enforce a minimum security on all devices.
 The requirements should be fairly easy to implement for the device manufacturer.
 They should be easy to test by authorities.

 Forbidding zero-day vulnerabilities such as buffer overflows is not needed, and would not work.
 It is hard to determine whether a device has vulnerabilities for the authorities, and it is hard for the manufacturer to prevent them.
-The biggest threat comes from really basic security ommissions, such as exposing debug ports or total lack of authentication.
+The biggest threat comes from really basic security omissions, such as exposing debug ports or total lack of authentication.
 This makes it possible to compromise a whole range of devices with little investment.

 ### UK's secure by design